'Nijntje'.

 Global success

-Dick Bruna's picture-stories have been translated in many languages, including Arabic, Chinese, Korean and Japanese.
+Dick Bruna's picture stories have been translated into many languages, including Arabic, Chinese, Korean and Japanese.
 Even books in regional Dutch dialects have been published, such as Marnix Rueb's translation of 'Miffy' in the local slang of The Hague.
-As Bruna's global fame grew he received more commissions too.
-In 1969 and 1998 he designed a series of stamps for respectively the Dutch and Japanese postal services.
-He made wall paintings, wishing cards and posters for various companies, city councils and humanitarian causes such as Terre des Hommes, the Red Cross, the Green Cross, Veilig Verkeer Nederland, Amnesty International and Unicef.
+As Bruna's global fame grew, he received more commissions.
+In 1969 and 1998, he designed a series of stamps for the Dutch and Japanese postal services, respectively.
+He made wall paintings, greeting cards and posters for various companies, city councils and humanitarian causes such as Terre des Hommes, the Red Cross, the Green Cross, Veilig Verkeer Nederland, Amnesty International and Unicef.
 He crafted the official logos for World Aids Day (2002), Stop Child Soldiers (2002) and the Special Olympics in Nagano, Japan (2005).
-His characters have been adapted into a hand-drawn animated TV series (1992, with help from animation veteran Gene Deitch), a stop-motion one (2003-2007, for which Ellen Meske was one of the animators) and a CGI-animated one (2015-2016).
+His characters have been adapted into animated TV series, both hand-drawn (1992, with help from animation veteran Gene Deitch), stop-motion (2003-2007, for which Ellen Meske was one of the animators) and CGI (2015-2016).
 Miffy inspired several theatrical musicals and her own feature-length stop-motion animated film in 2003, directed by Hans Perk.
-In 2003 Miffy was appointed as New York City's Family Tourism Ambassador, to give the Big Apple a new appeal to children and European and Asian visitors.
-Five years later a new species of Peruvian booklouses was also named after her: Trichadenotecnum miffy.
+In 2003, Miffy was appointed as New York City's Family Tourism Ambassador, to give the Big Apple a new appeal to children and European and Asian visitors.

-Bruna's art has become especially popular in Japan, where they've printed several Bruna postage stamps.
+Bruna's art has become especially popular in Japan, where they've printed several Bruna postage stamps have been printed.
+This letter with Japanese Bruna stamps was sent to Evelien, wife of Kees Kousemaker.

 Copyright issues